dsabre/jenkins-alert/README.md

 # jenkins-alert

-A simple Jenkins watcher in python
+A simple Jenkins watcher in python.

 ## Requirements